-Diesel engine particulate filter
+Diesel engine particle filter\

-The diesel engine particulate filter eliminates soot produced by burning diesel.
+The diesel engine particle filter eliminates soot produced by burning diesel.

 The diesel engine dust filter eliminates most of the soot from the exhaust gas system.
-The soot particulates accumulate in the filter where they are regularly burned.
+The soot particles accumulate in the filter where they are regularly burned.
 In order to facilitate this process, occasional journeys at speeds of more than 60 kmh should be made.
-If the vehicle is only used for short trips then the soot will build up in the particulate filter.
+If the vehicle is only used for short trips then the soot will build up in the particle filter.

-• The diesel engine particulate filter may reach extremely high temperatures; it should not enter into contact with flammable materials underneath the vehicle.
+• The diesel engine particle filter may reach extremely high temperatures; it should not enter into contact with flammable materials underneath the vehicle.
 Failure to comply could result in fire.

-Vehicles equipped with a diesel engine particulate filter must not be refuelled using biodiesel (RME), given that the fuel system may be damaged.
+Vehicles equipped with a diesel engine particle filter must not be refuelled using biodiesel (RME), given that the fuel system may be damaged.